drsnyder/furthermore/posts/20090607-learn-one-new-language-a-year.markdown

 will also find a "images" and "css" directories containing the expected collateral.

-And finally, to render your posts and any other files, run futhermore:
+And finally, to render your posts and any other files, run furthermore:

     :::bash
     ./bin/furthermore -P -b . -o www -f index.html -S